Overview

 Disclaimer:

-• Once you received your group details, I will be out of the equation.
-I can still offer support though.
-I might also send follow up emails to check how’s the project going in your group.
+• Once you received your group details, we will be out of the equation.
+We can offer support if required.

-• I will try my best to make sure that all participating teachers are reliable and team players.
-However, if they go M.I.A (meaning they don’t reply to your emails), I hope you won’t lay that on me.
+• We will try our best to make sure that all participating teachers are reliable and team players.
+However, if they go M.I.A (meaning they don’t reply to your emails), it will be out of our control.
+We may try to find other matching school but there is no guarantee.

-If you have further questions, you can reach me via Twitter or Facebook.
+If you have further questions, you can reach me via Facebook or email to englishteaching101@yahoo.com

 Are you on Pinterest?
 Save this post